Skip to content

 GLU-tech

-• International patented hip stabilising technology
+• International patent pending hip stabilising technology

 • Sweat transporting material ensuring the optimal body temperature